 Let’s be honest, reading the back of a cosmetic label is like reading a foreign language most of the time.
 Why does it have to be so darn confusing?
 Well, you can thank the International Nomenclature of Cosmetic Ingredients (INCI) for that.
 INCI is a system of names for ingredients listed on the package of personal care products.
 Brands following INCI guidelines properly will use the scientific name of an agreement (usually in Latin) as part of an effort to standardize ingredient names.

 Generally next to the Latin names should be an English translation in parenthesis.
 Looking for the English names of the ingredients listed should help you better understand the ingredient list of a given product.
-But, take caution against only reading the latin names, “most people read a natural ingredient label and have a reaction and freak out because they see something like, Butyrospermum Parkii and say, ‘I thought this was natural!’ and really it is just the INCI term for Shea Butter.”
+But, take caution against only reading the latin names, “most people read a natural ingredient label and have a reaction and freak out because they see something like, Butyrospermum Parkii and say, ‘I thought this was natural!’ and really it is just the INCI term for Shea Butter.”image by organic bunny